 Click for Reopening Guidelines to Essential Businesses and Phased Openings - A comprehensive listing of businesses and activities that are currently allowed to open in Wyoming County and across New York with exceptions in certain designated 'hot-spots'.

 What you need to know.
-Updated regularly by NYS with the most recent announcements from the Governor connecting to state strategies including micro-clusters; regions, dashboards; metrics; and vaccine guidance.
+Updated daily by NYS with the most recent announcements from the Governor connecting to state strategies including micro-clusters; regions, dashboards; metrics; and vaccine guidance.

 Helpful Web Links